 Cumbria Wildlife Trust is the only voluntary organisation devoted solely to the conservation of the wildlife and wildplaces of Cumbria.
 The Trust stands up for wildlife, creates wildlife havens, and seeks to raise environmental awareness.

 Cumbria Wildlife Trust is part of a partnership of 46 local Wildlife Trusts across the UK.
-With more than 800,000 members and 2,300 nature reserves, we are the largest UK voluntary organisation dedicated to conserving the full range of the UK’s habitats and species.
+With more than 800,000 members and 2,300 nature reserves, The Wildlife Trusts is the largest UK voluntary organisation dedicated to conserving the full range of the UK’s habitats and species.

 Standing up for wildlife